nathanielsuchy/LeetCode-GroupAnagrams-CS/README.md

 ## Explanation
 In this problem you are given an array of strings and asked to return it as a list of lists of strings that are anagrams.

 One solution to this problem involves creating a unique counters hashmap for each anagram although this creates a lot of lists to compare againist.
-Neatcode made a [video](https://www.youtube.com/watch?v=vzdNOK2oB2E) on this if you're interested in his solution.
+Neetcode made a [video](https://www.youtube.com/watch?v=vzdNOK2oB2E) on this if you're interested in his solution.
 In C# this could result in some weird looking code and decided I can do better.
 My solution is faster than 76% of submissions and uses less memory than 95.34% of submissions.

 My solution works as follows: